 Virtual events have a lot of benefits.

 We’ve hinted at some of the benefits of virtual events already, like reaching a broader audience.
 But virtual events offer much more than that.
-While you need to use the right equipment, you likely already have what you need to live stream an event.
+While you need to use the right equipment, you likely already have what you need to livestream an event.
 And the popular video conferencing programs are either free or low-cost, which is perfect for your budget.

 Bonus Tip: Ask your attendees what format they prefer.

-Because location doesn’t matter for virtual event, you can reach a broad audience.
+Because location doesn’t matter for virtual events, you can reach a broad audience.
 And you can reach more people at once, too.
 You’re not limited by venue capacity, and you’re not limited by venues in your immediate area.
 Instead, you can host a virtual event from your home or office.
 You can even book a smaller, more affordable spot for guaranteed privacy.

 Even still, some events are better in person.